“Things that matter most must never be at the mercy of things that matter least.” Goethe

-Here’s an exercise that will help you inventory where your energy is spent and where you would like to spend it!
+Here’s an exercise that can help identify where your energy is spent and where you would like to spend it!

 – Make a list of what you value most, the different aspects of your life.

 You can either write this list down, in a journal, on a graph, a pie chart, or create a vision or inspiration board.
 These “aspects” will vary depending on your life, interests, priorities, etc. For most people, however, they tend to be things like family, personal development, spiritual growth, health, career success and satisfaction, making a difference in the world or your community, fun, finances, relationships, travel, adventure, creativity, home and more.
-While you don’t need to rank them necessarily, thinking of these things with some priority can be helpful.
+Assigning a value, a ranking, to these aspects can be helpful.

 – Make a list of the things you spend most of your time doing and thinking about.

-Take inventory of your day- today, the past few days, weeks and months) and make a list of where you spend your time and attention.
+Take an inventory of your day- today, the past few days, weeks and months, and make a list of where you spend your time and attention.

-With this list it’s important to rank them in some way so that you’re clear about which activities, thoughts and relationships get your attention specifically, and how much you devote to each of them.
+Then rank them in some way so that you’re clear about which activities, thoughts and relationships get your attention specifically, and how much value you assign to each of them.

-– Compare the two lists and see how you can get them more aligned.
+– Compare the two lists and how they align.

 In other words, make the thing you have chosen to do the number one priority while you’re doing it!
 Focus with your full attention.
 See the value in where you are, while you’re there.
 Enjoy what’s happening, while it’s happening.

-In the end, you will come to realize that the best days are the days when you don’t need anything extreme or special to happen to make you happy.
-You are in the moment and feel gratitude, Not thinking about the next thing on your “to do” list.
+In the end, you will come to realize that the best days are the days when you spend at least some time doing what makes YOU happy!
+It doesn’t need to be anything extreme or special.
+You are in the moment and feel gratitude; not thinking about the next thing on your “to do” list.
 To me, that is what true happiness is all about.